brfid/brfid.github.io/index.md

 **[National Science Foundation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1915822&HistoricalAwards=false)**: *Sociotechnical Metrics Frameworks for Network and Security Operation Centers*.
 I am working with fellow PI [Alex Bardas](http://www.ittc.ku.edu/~alexbardas/) to specify a new class of metrics frameworks for enterprise network [Security Operations Centers](https://en.wikipedia.org/wiki/Information_security_operations_center).

-**Local History**: I volunteer at a local historical society.
+**Local History**: I volunteer at a local historical society, although this has largely been put on hold due to the pandemic.

-**Bank Reform**: I am repairing a steep bank in my backyard that was destabilized due to a century and a half of dams, and adding renfaire-themed switchback path.
+**Bank Reform**: I am repairing a creek floodplane in my backyard that was destabilized due to a century and a half of dam infrastructure.

 ## Articles ([ORCID](https://orcid.org/0000-0002-2882-5915), [Scholar](https://scholar.google.com/citations?user=PmNBZaAAAAAJ))